LinuxlasGNUleaf/LotR-TriviaBot/README.md

 The Channel ID can be set in the config.

 ## TODO
-- [x] **Succeeding in keeping the god damn credentials out of the repository** they old ones are all invalid by now, so don't even bother :)
 - [x] LotR trivia quiz
 - [x] LotR hangman with words from Middleearth
 - [x] Silmarillion quotes on demand